aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellshelper/_index.md

 ```

-Gets or sets the startup path, which is referred to by some external formula references.
+the startup path, which is referred to by some external formula references.

 **Returns:**
 java.lang.String